OpenDSA/OpenDSA/RST/en/VisFormalLang/RegEx.rst

 Even if we use math to make it precise, its something that we cannot easily operationalize.
 On the other hand, defining a DFA (or NFA) is a bit time consuming.
-We can use a tool like JFLAP, but that takes a long time to work through the GUI, even if it is a relatively small machine.
+We can use a tool like JFLAP or OpenFLAP, but that takes a relatively long time to work through the GUI, even if it is a relatively small machine.
 In contrast, we can type out a regular expression within a system like JFLAP.
-In that case, it is both fast to type and operationalizeable (in the sense that we can then implement the acceptor for the regular expression).
+In that case, it is both fast to type and operationalizeable (in the sense that we can then convert the RegEx to a DFA, which implements the acceptor for the regular expression).
-Of course, while a program can be shorter or longer, it might be hard for us to come up with the program.
+Of course, while a program (or machine) can be shorter or longer, it might be hard for us to come up with the program.
 In the same way, we might have to struggle to come up with the regular expression.
 But its probably short to type once we have it.